ngworker/ngworker/packages/spectacular-docs/docs/spectacular/index.md

 with all test runners and test frameworks as long as they support the Angular testbed.

-In this page, we saw traditional Angular test suites for testing an Angular pipe and compared them to Spectacular's lightweight setup.
 Spectacular offers the following testing APIs:

 - [Application testing](./application-testing)
 - [Feature testing](./feature-testing)